Alejogb1/job-board/blog-data/is-a-validation-set-necessary-for-yolov5-training.md

 id: "is-a-validation-set-necessary-for-yolov5-training"
 ---

-one head-on, shall we?
+one head-on?
 It's not an uncommon question, particularly for those getting into the practicalities of object detection with models like YOLOv5.
 My own introduction to it involved a project analyzing drone footage for infrastructure assessment some years ago – and let me tell you, neglecting proper validation then led to some… interesting… model behaviors, to say the least.

 The short answer is a resounding yes: a validation set is absolutely necessary for effective YOLOv5 training.
 While it might seem like an extra layer of complexity, skipping it is a shortcut to a potentially unusable model, no matter how carefully you curate your training data.
 To understand why, let's break down what a validation set does and why it’s so crucial in the context of deep learning.